 An Associate Professor and Chair of the Department of Music, Howard University in Washington, DC.
 Dr. randolph is a composer, pianist, and music historian with extensive teaching experience at the university and primary levels.
-Dr. Randolph has served on the music faculty of the Benjamin T. Rome School of Music at The Catholic University of America, and is currently Associate Professor of Music at Howard University.
+Dr. Randolph has served on the music faculty of the Benjamin T. Rome School at The Catholic University of America, and is currently Associate Professor of Music at Howard University.

 Recent compositions by Dr. Randolph include Requiem Mass for the African-American Slave for orchestra, chorus, and soloists, Baghdad, the Day After, for orchestra, muezzin, and audio CD, How Long, O Lord, an electronic composition and video compilation chronicling the struggles of African-Americans from the slave trade to the present, as well as multiple chamber works.